tapl-org/tapl/doc/ground-rules.md

 $\phi[t]$| **Term Evaluation** |$\phi[t] \to t$
 &nbsp;|$\dfrac{\phi[t]}{\psi[\sigma[\epsilon.t]]}$

+## Type System

+Tapl does not have a Type System, Tapl is just multi layer code.
+Some part of the each layer maybe type check, evaluate, or other kind of operation.

 ## Appendix
 ### A: In Python, argument is needed before checking whether the caller is callable or not